soyeonkimgithub/soyeonkimgithub.github.io/_posts/study/2022-12-02-logistic-regression.md

 ## [Algorithm] Logistic Regression

 ### Logistic Regression
+* classify input data into categories (i.e. spam or ham, buy or sell or hold, cat or dog or mouse, positive text or negative or neutral)
 * predict discrete categories; classification problem
 * the result is probability between 0 and 1
 * easy to translate (based on linear regression)